dlingley/alma_inventory_docker/README.md

 2. Clone the Repo

-3. Add Alma key with Prod read-only access to Bibs and Configuration: https://www.screencast.com/t/x2RK4R5JaMwh to the key.php file in the root of the cloned directory.
+3. Add Alma key with Prod read-only access to Bibs and Configuration: https://www.screencast.com/t/x2RK4R5JaMwh to the key.php file in the root of the cloned directory: https://www.screencast.com/t/0ZQvml3NAjrk

 4. Run "docker-compose up" in project home directory